Avoiding bad steps in Frank Wolfe variants: Notation and preliminaries

 \end{proposition}

 This property is a consequence of the Moreau-Yosida decomposition \cite{rockafellar2009variational} and we refer the reader to the Appendix for a detailed proof.
-On polytopes, a geometric interpretation is that the smallest angle between $g$ and a descent direction $d$ feasible in $\bar{x}$ is achieved for $d = \pi(T_{\OM}(\x), g)$. \\ In the rest of the article to simplify notations we often use $\pi_{\x}(g)$ as a shorthand for $\|\pi(T_{\Omega}(\bar{x}), g)\|$.
-Then, by Proposition~\ref{NWessential}, first order stationarity conditions in $\x$ for the gradient $-g$ become equivalent to $\pi_{\x}(g) = 0$. \\ In the computation of the convergence rates, we often assume
+On polytopes, a geometric interpretation is that the smallest angle between $g$ and a descent direction $d$ feasible in $\bar{x}$ is achieved for $d = \pi(T_{\OM}(\xx), g)$. \\ In the rest of the article to simplify notations we often use $\pi_{\xx}(g)$ as a shorthand for $\|\pi(T_{\Omega}(\bar{x}), g)\|$.
+Then, by Proposition~\ref{NWessential}, first order stationarity conditions in $\xx$ for the gradient $-g$ become equivalent to $\pi_{\xx}(g) = 0$. \\ In the computation of the convergence rates, we often make the following assumption. \begin{assumption} Given a stationary point $x^* \in \OM$, there exists $\eta, \delta > 0$ such that for every $x \in [f(x^*) < f < f(x^*) + \eta] \cap B_{\delta}(x^*)$